BozhidarEnchev/ReviewSense/README.md

 - LSTM for sentiment classification
 - Keras/TensorFlow implementation

+### Accuracy
+The accuracy of the pre-trained model is 87%, providing a reliable classification of movie reviews.

 ## Dataset

 You need the **IMDB Dataset** to train or test the model.
 You can download it from Kaggle: